robin-norwood/katacoda/organize-terraform-code/step3.md

         ]
 ```

-And finally update the object resource:
+And finally update the object resource name to `webapp`, and use the new name
+for the bucket resource:

 ```
 - resource "aws_s3_bucket_object" "dev" {